-- 14. The Hon'ble Minister from Andhra Pradesh observed that collection of cess for giving compensation was not correct and instead, compensation for GST should be borne by the Central Government.
+14. The Hon'ble Minister from Andhra Pradesh observed that collection of cess for giving compensation was not correct and instead, compensation for GST should be borne by the Central Government.
 He recalled that when VAT was introduced, compensation was paid from the Consolidated Fund of India.
-The Hon'ble Minister from Maharashtra suggested giving compensation every month.
-He further suggested and that in view of abolition of the Local Body Tax (LBT) in his State, the following explanation should be added at the end of Section 5 of the draft GST Compensation Law: 'Explanation - For the purpose of clause C above, the term 'Revenue Collected' shall mean the amount of tax leviable under the erstwhile Entry 52 of List II of the Seventh Schedule to the Constitution prior to bringing into effect the provisions of the Constitution (One Hundred and First Amendment) Act, 2016 that could have been collected in the Base Year had the same not been discontinued either fully or partially, during the course of the year.'
-He also suggested to release compensation based on self-certification by the State Government instead of CAG certification, or as the case may be, by the Audit Department of the State Government.
-He observed that if cess was not sufficient to pay compensation, then it should be paid from the Government of India fund.
-He also suggested that even if the amount available in the GST Compensation Fund was not sufficient to pay compensation, the States must be paid compensation within the five-year period and that levy of cess might be extended beyond five years to recover the shortfall. - 15.
-The Hon'ble Minister from Punjab observed that quarterly payment of cess would, in actual effect, lead to payment after 4 months and suggested to make the period of payment as monthly or bimonthly.
+The Hon'ble Minister from Maharashtra suggested giving compensation every month; to add Local Body Tax (LBT) in the base year revenue; and to release compensation on the basis of self-certification by the State Government instead of CAG certification.
+He suggested that if cess was not sufficient to pay compensation, then it should be paid from the Government of India fund.
+He also suggested that if amount of cess was not sufficient to pay compensation for five years, a provision should be incorporated to extend the levy of cess by another year.

+15. The Hon'ble Minister from Punjab observed that quarterly payment of cess would, in actual effect, lead to payment after 4 months and suggested to make the period of payment as monthly or bimonthly.
 He further suggested that if the amount in the Compensation Fund was insufficient, the Government of India should commit to make payment from any other source.
-He also suggested to add the word 'fee' in Section 5(1)(g). - 16.
-The Hon'ble Minister from Telangana stated that the experience of States for compensation during VAT was not good.
+He also suggested to add the word 'fee' in Section 5(1)(g).

+16. The Hon'ble Minister from Telangana stated that the experience of States for compensation during VAT was not good.
 He suggested that there should be a provision that if the cess amount was not sufficient for payment of compensation, it would be paid through the Consolidated Fund of India.
-He also highlighted the need to compensate for

-Rural Development (RD) Cess on commodities like rice.
+He also highlighted the need to compensate for Rural Development (RD) Cess on commodities like rice.
 He also expressed that there should be guaranteed compensation for five years after GST implementation.